 The fifth and final courtyard houses the large building with shrines within and a second floor dedicated to the three monarchs who contributed to the foundation of the temple and the academy.
 The courtyard also houses 25 dormitories, a store house, and a drum room.

-Although the temple itself is no longer used for it’s initial purposes, it still is used ceremoniously at times.
+Although the temple is no longer in use for it’s initial purposes, it still operates ceremoniously at times.
 The most notable of which is before Tet, during which calligraphists will make write good luck wishes Han characters and given away as gifts.
 Outside of the temple is a public park with many badminton courts to play on.

-The temple is a lovely way to spend an afternoon and well worth the visit.
+The Temple of Literature is a lovely way to spend an afternoon and well worth the visit.
 Allot yourself about an hour and half to do it justice and take it at an easy pace.
 There is a lot of walking to do considering the temple is very long and narrow.